 How do I choose a location to connect to?

 The portal will have a schedule and you can choose to visit that location or sign up for a time when it is connected to a different location.
 The schedule will be available online closer to the arrival of the portal on campus.

 Each portal around the globe has a "portal curator" who will help start the conversation.
-Portal curators are members of the local community and are knowledgeable about their community, customs and language.
-The portal curator at each of the international sites acts as a translator when needed.
+Portal curators speak English as well as the local language and can act as translators when needed.

 Please contact us at: firstname.lastname@example.org